Jortuk/FinalProject/README.md

 - Monitoring the project by using AWS services such as CloudWatch, CloudTrail and X-Ray

 <b>AN INITIAL ARCHITECTURE DIAGRAM NEEDS TO BE CREATED HERE</b>

+## Trello Board <a name="trello"></a>
+In terms of project tracking, we used a kanban-style Trello Board.
+Agile methodology was carried out where possible, in line with the project brief.
+Multiple sprints were conducted, as well as daily scrums.